The Crazy World of Dog Zoomies

 Dog zoomies can happen anywhere, any time and for a variety of reasons.
-But what do you do when they do decide they want to turn the living room into their own personal race track?
-Here’s everything you need to know to get you clued up on dog zoomies.
+But what do you do when they decide they want to turn the living room into their own personal race track?
+Here's everything you need to know to get you clued up on dog zoomies.

 What Are Dog Zoomies?

-Zoomies is Frenetic Random Activity Periods (FRAPs).
-This basically means sudden bursts of energy where your dog may run around like crazy in circles, usually with their backend tucked in.
-Your dog may also do mad laps of the garden/house or spin around in small circles to chase their tail.
-Typically, zoomies only last a few minutes at the most.
+Your dog may also do mad laps around the garden/house or spin in small circles to chase their tail.
+Typically, zoomies last only a few minutes at most.

 Why Do Dogs Get Zoomies?